dikortis/LetsTalkETC/Episodes/Episode_13.md

-time stamping for free then another company it will come and they will give the service for free because the marginal cost it's very very little yes and it makes sense to have this kind of fast an automatic data notarization for free then compute services on top for which you can sure you can get out
+time stamping for free then another company it will come and they will give the service for free because the marginal cost it's very little yes and it makes sense to have this kind of fast an automatic data notarization for free then compute services on top for which you can get out